Prugna21/memoQ/scripts.md

 # Scripts for memoQ Automation

-This folder contains automation scripts designed to streamline tasks in memoQ, such as project setup, batch imports, and quality checks.
+This file contains automation scripts designed to streamline tasks in memoQ, such as project setup, batch imports, and quality checks.

 ---